 All the necessary airtightness tapes and membranes are supplied along with external tapes for the window/woodfibre junction ensuring that these junctions will be wind and weathertight prior to applying the external finishes.
 An airtightness test is included in the System cost and is carried out once the building shell has been completed.

 Blown in Insulation

 High levels of insulation, installed without gaps is an essential part of a Passivhaus.
 We use either cellulose or recycled glass blown into the frame void fully filling the walls and roof, which for most situations in the UK is 360mm deep.
 Spaces which are inaccessible after the frame is up are filled with sheepswool as the build progresses.

 The PH15 system is supplied with Katzbeck windows and doors from the full range of wood and wood/aluclad styles.
 The exact type will depend on the overall requirements needed to achieve the Passivhaus standard and your personal taste.
 In addition to lift and slide doors which allow large, unrestricted openings you can opt to have Lacuna folding sliding doors for a more traditional look.

 Heat Recovery Ventilation System

-The MVHR units and ducting layouts designed and supplied as part of the PH15 System are based on self-balancing, Passivhaus Certified units from Brink, allied to semi-rigid, radial ducting which we have selected as they combine cost effectiveness and ease of installation.
+The MVHR units and ducting layouts designed and supplied as part of the PH15 System are based on self-balancing, Passivhaus Certified units from Brink or Zehnder, allied to semi-rigid, radial ducting which we have selected as they combine cost effectiveness and ease of installation.
 The units are self balancing which simplifies set up and ensures ongoing optimum efficiency.
 The units can also be supplied with CO2 demand control.

 The benefits of a whole house ventilation system are very good indoor air quality, improved thermal comfort and continuous removal of smells and unwanted moisture from the environment.
 An MVHR system does not stop you opening the windows and is designed to compliment natural ventilation.